 Brodsky recently sued one of his three former attorneys in the sanctions hearing claiming the attorney should have advanced more vigorously Brodsky’s discredited “blame the victims” defense.
 The ARDC complaint against Brodsky takes issue with this discredited defense stating: “Respondent’s (Brodsky’s) actions in accusing [opposing counsel in Twyman] of extortion and manufacturing a case were unsubstantiated, false, and frivolous, and had no other purpose than to harass and intimidate [opposing counsel].”
 Here is a link to that complaint.

-Even Brodsky’s own lawyer, Joe “The Shark” Lopez (not the attorney Brodsky later sued for malpractice for failing to assert the “blame the victims” defense) admitted in his opening statement in purported defense of sanctions entering at the sanctions hearing before Judge Kendall at p.
-37, “I think [Brodsky] was overzealous, and I think that [Plaintiff’s counsel’s sanctions] pleading is correct, that he [Brodsky] engaged in Rambo-like tactics”.
-You can view the transcript where Brodsky’s own lawyer Joe “The Shark” made this admission of misconduct at p.
+Even Brodsky’s own lawyer, Joe “The Shark” Lopez (not the attorney Brodsky later sued for malpractice for failing to assert the “blame the victims” defense) admitted in his opening statement in purported defense of sanctions against Brodsky as can be seen at p.
+37 of the hearing transcript, “I think [Brodsky] was overzealous, and I think that [Plaintiff’s counsel’s sanctions] pleading is correct, that he [Brodsky] engaged in Rambo-like tactics“.
+You can view the transcript where Brodsky’s own lawyer Joe “The Shark” admitted that Brodsky was a Rambo attorney at p.
 37 here.
 The sanctions pleadings referred to by Joe “the Shark” which outline all of Brodsky’s “Rambo-like tactics” can be viewed here, here, here, here, here, and here.

 You can view the main pleading in Twyman supporting sanctions here.
 Brodsky’s claims that opposing counsel manufactured a fee-shifting consumer fraud case based on a false expert report were contrary to the evidence according to Judge Kendall as found in the Court’s sanctions decision.